helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![space-drag]

-Dragging with the right mouse button does the same thing, but it also switches to another track when clicked on any semi-transparent note.
+Dragging the canvas with the right mouse button does the same thing.

+Holding spacebar also works as a hotkey modifier: use `Spacebar + Cursor Keys` or `Spacebar + HJKL` to pan the viewport.

 ### Time measure tool